 High tide always occurs when Moon is right overhead or underneath.
 Low tide happens when Moon is near the eastern or western horizon.
 This explains how the gravitational pull of the Moon causes the ocean's tides.

 The high and low tides become more pronounced during New Moon or Full Moon days.
-This is because Sun's gravitational pull also has an influence on tides though Moon has a more decisive effect on tides.
-During full Moon or new moon, Sun, Earth and Moon are all aligned in a straight line.
-The gravitational force of Sun and Moon adds up and make the tides more pronounced.
+This is because Sun's gravitational pull also has an influence on tides, though Moon has a more decisive effect on tides.
+During a full moon or new moon, Sun, Earth, and Moon are all aligned in a straight line.
+The gravitational force of Sun and Moon adds up to make the tides more pronounced.

 One can observe the tidal movements by visiting a nearby beach and making periodic observations at a gap of 3 hours.
 One would then understand the link between Moon's position and the height of the tides.